imWildCat/scylla/docs/source/index.rst

 ----------------------
 If you find this project useful, could you please donate some money to it?

-No matter how much the money is, Your donation will encourage the author to develop new features continuously! 🎉
+No matter how much the money is, Your donation will inspire the author to develop new features continuously! 🎉

 Thank you!